eyamagu/SURF_WhatTheFlip/README.md

 # SURF_WhatTheFlip
-Bash scripts to run the experiments
+Bash scripts to run experiments for the Fixed-Point-Controller